Monday breaks the record for the hottest ever day on Earth

 Without human-caused climate change, scientists say that extreme temperature records would not be broken nearly as frequently as is happening in recent years.

-Former head of U.N. climate negotiations Christiana Figueres said “we all scorch and fry” if the world doesn't immediately change course.
+Former head of U.N. climate negotiations Christiana Figueres said “we all scorch and fry” if the world doesn't immediately change course, “but targeted national policies have to enable that transformation.”

-“One third of global electricity can be produced by solar and wind alone, but targeted national policies have to enable that transformation,” she said.
+Scientists said it was "extraordinary" that such warm days have now occurred in two consecutive years especially when the natural El Nino warming of the central Pacific Ocean ended earlier this year.
+"This is yet another illustration of just how much the Earth's climate has warmed," said Daniel Swain, a climate scientist with the University of California, Los Angeles.

 The Associated Press' climate and environmental coverage receives financial support from multiple private foundations.
 AP is solely responsible for all content.
 Find AP's standards for working with philanthropies, a list of supporters and funded coverage areas at AP.org.